ambientmoxie/starterkit-php-node/README.md

 - 🐘 Native PHP with custom router and environment setup
 - 📦 Simple production build output (`build/`)
 - 🔁 Hot Module Replacement (HMR) and full reload support for PHP file changes
+- 🧭 Clean URL routing: /about loads pages/about.php (no .php in the URL)
+- 🧩 Separate router.php and index.php logic for development vs production

 ---